-Today, the term 'supply chain' or 'value chain' is central, not just to a company's business performance, but also to its environmental performance, reputation and risk profile.
-For many types of business sectors, including the agrifood and beverage industries, most environmental and social impacts occur in the value chain, as opposed to their direct operations (such as their associated offices and stores).
+Today, the term 'supply chain' or 'value chain' is central, not just to a company's business performance, but also to its environmental performance, reputation and risk profile5.
+For many types of business sectors, including the retail sector, most environmental and social impacts occur in the value chain, as opposed to their direct operations (such as their associated offices and stores).
 The link between the key drivers of biodiversity loss and the value chain is shown in Figure 2.